Rental Property Calculator 2021CASAPLORERTrusted & Transparent

 The ROI of a rental property that was financed is your annual net income divided by the amount you put down for your investment.
 This amount is only your down payment plus closing costs, and not for the amount of your mortgage.

-Borrowing to invest means that your ROI will be higher as your initial upfront cost is lower than paying in full with cash, but it also means that you are susceptible to mortgage rates and changes in the Prime Rate.
+Borrowing to invest means that your ROI will be higher as your initial upfront cost is lower than paying in full with cash, but it also means that you are susceptible to mortgage rates.
 High mortgage rates may eat away at your return on investment.

 How to Calculate Cap Rate on a Rental Property

-Capitalization rate, also known as the cap rate, measures your property’s annual return, and can be used to find out how long it will take for your investment to be paid back.
+The capitalization rate, also known as the cap rate, measures your property’s annual return and can be used to find out how long it will take for your investment to be paid back.

 Casaplorer has a Cap Rate Calculator that you can use for your rental property.

 Cap rate is based on the property being paid in full in cash.
 If your rental property was paid in cash, the cap rate of your rental property will be the same as your return on investment figure.
 If your rental property is financed, then you would use ROI instead of the cap rate.

 The difference in Cap Rate and ROI stands only in the means you use to finance the purchase, which decides whether you will have to spend money on financing costs throughout the year and the cost of your investment.
 If you purchase the property using only cash, there are no financing costs which makes you have a higher net income.
 However, the cost of your investment is also larger since you will have to finance the purchase with your own money.
 In this case, we use Cap Rate.

 |Cost of Investment||Purchase Price||Down Payment + Closing Costs|